-Ken and Lynn Storman in front of their pharmacy in in Olympia, Washington.
-The U.S. Supreme Court refused to hear the Stormans appeal, in which they said their religious freedom was being violated through a state law that prohibited them from refusing to dispense the contraceptive pill Plan B. (Photo by Alliance Defending Freedom)
+Ken and Lynn Storman in front of their pharmacy in Olympia, Washington.
+The U.S. Supreme Court refused to hear the Stormans' appeal, in which they said their First Amendment freedom was being violated through a state law that prohibited them from refusing to dispense the contraceptive pill Plan B. (Photo by Alliance Defending Freedom)

 It takes four Supreme Court justices to hear a case.
 In Stormans Inc. v.
 Wiesman, 579 U.S. ____ (2016), the Court rejected certiorari, but Justice Samuel Alito, joined by Chief Justice John G. Roberts, Jr., and Justice Clarence Thomas, filed a dissent, in which they said that this denial was “an ominous sign.”

-Washington law prohibited pharmacists from refusing on religious grounds to dispense emergency contraceptives
+State law prohibited pharmacists from refusing to dispense contraceptives

 The case involved a Washington state law that prohibited pharmacists from refusing to provide a drug “because its owner objects to delivery on religious, moral, or other personal grounds.”
 The law had been struck down by a federal district court but upheld by the Ninth U.S. Circuit Court of Appeals.

 In this case, the law required the Stormans family, who owned a pharmacy in Olympia, Washington, to dispense contraceptives, including those that prevented implantation of an embryo and which the Stormans thought were equivalent with abortion, which conflicted with their Christian religious beliefs.
 Thirty-three pharmacy associations had filed petitions asking the Court to take the case.

 Pharmacy had referred customers to other places to get contraceptives